hapara-fail/website/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+To ensure changes are processed quickly and correctly, please review our **[Contributing Guidelines](https://github.com/hapara-fail/website/blob/main/CONTRIBUTING.md)** before submitting.

 If you have ideas for improvements, new tools, bug fixes, or blog post topics, please feel free to:

-  * Open an issue on GitHub.
+* **Open an Issue** on GitHub using our standardized templates.
-  * Submit a pull request.
+* **Submit a Pull Request** with your proposed changes.
 * Join our [Discord server](https://discord.gg/KA66dHUF4P) to discuss.

 You can also find donation options [here](https://hapara.fail/contribute).